harshmittal1750/Domalend/INDEXER_IMPLEMENTATION_SUMMARY.md

-# DreamLend Indexer Implementation Summary
+# DomaLend Indexer Implementation Summary

 ## ✅ What Was Built

-A complete custom blockchain indexer system that replaces The Graph subgraph for your DreamLend protocol.
+A complete custom blockchain indexer system that replaces The Graph subgraph for your DomaLend protocol.
 This indexer:

-1. **Indexes blockchain events** from your DreamLend smart contract
+1. **Indexes blockchain events** from your DomaLend smart contract
 2. **Stores event data** in-memory (upgradeable to database)
 3. **Serves data via REST and GraphQL APIs** that match your existing subgraph schema
 4. **Requires ZERO frontend changes** - drop-in replacement